ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/024_Visual_Studio.md

 # **Developing Algo Trading Systems in C++**

-The Zorro platform accepts 4 types of algo trading scripts in the **Strategy** folder: lite-C code (**.c**), C++ code (**.cpp**), lite-C executables (**.x**), and DLLs (**.dll**). **Zorro64** has no lite-C compiler and thus runs only **.cpp** and **.dll** scripts.
+The Zorro platform accepts 4 types of algo trading scripts in the **Strategy** folder: lite-C code (**.c**), C++ code (**.cpp**), lite-C executables (**.x**), and DLLs (**.dll**).
+The 64-bit version **Zorro64** has no lite-C compiler and thus accepts only **.cpp** and **.dll** scripts.
 Scripts of supported types appear in the \[Script\] scrollbox and run automatically when the \[Test\], \[Train\], or \[Trade\] button is clicked.

  [Zorro S](restrictions.md) can compile **.x** and **.dll** files from **c.** and **.cpp** sources automatically.
 For compiling **.cpp** scripts it utilizes the **Visual Studio™** **VC++** compiler.
 Theoretically other languages can also be implemented, such as C#, Java, Pascal, Delphi, or Basic, as long as they are able to generate a 32- or 64-bit Windows DLL.
 The included batch and header files in **Source\\VC++** can serve as templates for integrating other languages.

+When should you use lite-C and when C++?
+Most scripts and strategies have a simple structure, and lite-C is absolutely sufficient.
+But as soon as a script becomes more complex end exceeds 100 lines of code, you might want to switch it to C++.
 Using C++ as script language has many advantages.
 Additional development tools, such as the Visual Studio debugger and profiler, are available.
 External libraries, such as **Boost**, can be integrated without a wrapper.
 The 64-bit mode has access to the whole PC memory for backtests.
 All lite-C functions and all system variables can still be used, but additionally you have C++ classes and templates at your disposal.
 Error handling is more strict and you'll get warnings about bad code style.
 The VC++ compiler is a bit slower than the lite-C on-the-fly compiler, but is only invoked when the script was changed.
 The resulting code runs equally fast or - in 64 bit mode - even faster.
 The only disadvantage is that you have to install the free **Microsoft Visual Studio™** **2022** or above.

-The Visual Studio debugger can display local and global variables and can step into code without the need of [watch](166_watch.md) statements (which won't display C++ variables anyway).
-It is better suited than lite-C for finding hidden bugs or crashes in the code.
+The **Visual Studio Debugger** can display local and global variables, can profile code execution, and can step into code without the need of [watch](166_watch.md) statements.
+Use if when you It is better suited than lite-C for finding hidden bugs or crashes in the code.
 However for finding bugs or flaws in the trading logic, the [Zorro visual debugger](011_Chart_Viewer_Debugger.md) is still the best way, and works with C and C++ projects as well.

 ### Getting started with C++